Bottomless Pit!

-"Bottomless Pit!" is the 14th episode of the first season of the American animated television series Gravity Falls, created by Alex Hirsch.
-The episode was written by Alex Hirsch and Mike Rianda, and directed by Joe Pitt and Aaron Springer.
+"Bottomless Pit!" is the 14th episode of the first season of the American animated television series Gravity Falls, which was created by Alex Hirsch.
+It was written by Alex Hirsch and Mike Rianda, and directed by Joe Pitt and Aaron Springer.
 The episode features Soos, Grunkle Stan, Dipper Pines, and Mabel Pines falling down a bottomless pit and telling stories to pass the time.

-"Bottomless Pit!" premiered on Disney Channel in the United States on March 1, 2013, and garnered 3.45 million viewers on its premiere night.
+"Bottomless Pit!" premiered on Disney Channel in the United States on March 1, 2013, and garnered 3.45 million viewers and a 0.5 rating in the 18-49 demographic on its premiere night.